Musical Characteristics and Inheritance of Sichuan Opera in Chengdu, China

 Abstract

-Background and Aim: Chuan Opera, originating in Chengdu and rooted in the cultural traditions of the Bashu region, is a significant form of traditional Chinese opera known for its distinctive musical structure, performance techniques, and regional flavor.
-This study focuses on 25 key informants, including performers, educators, and inheritors in the Chengdu area, to analyze the musical characteristics of Chuan Opera and investigate its inheritance practices.
-Furthermore, it explores how these traditional elements can be creatively integrated into modern popular music to facilitate cultural innovation and continuity.
+Background and Aim: Chuan Opera, rooted in Chengdu and the Bashu cultural tradition, is an important form of Chinese traditional opera characterized by distinctive vocal styles, musical structures, performance techniques, and regional aesthetics.
+This study aims to analyze the musical characteristics of Chuan Opera, examine its inheritance practices in Chengdu, and explore how its traditional elements can be creatively integrated into modern popular music to promote cultural continuity and innovation.

-Materials and Methods: This research adopts a qualitative approach grounded in ethnomusicological and cultural preservation theories.
-Primary data were collected through in-depth interviews, focus group discussions, and field observations with Chuan Opera performers, educators, and inheritors in Chengdu.
-The study also examined representative musical works and contemporary adaptations incorporating Chuan Opera elements.
-A comparative analysis of traditional and modern forms was conducted to identify patterns of continuity and transformation.
+Materials and Methods: This study employed a qualitative research approach based on ethnomusicological and cultural preservation perspectives.
+Data were collected from 25 key informants, including Chuan Opera performers, educators, and inheritors in Chengdu, through in-depth interviews, focus group discussions, and field observations.
+The research also examined representative Chuan Opera works and contemporary musical adaptations that incorporate Chuan Opera elements.
+Comparative analysis was used to identify patterns of continuity, transformation, and creative integration between traditional opera and modern popular music.

 Article Details